-Our physical and psychological health are inextricably connected—so much so that issues with our mental health can manifest as bodily pain or disruptions.
-Below are a few common physical symptoms of anxiety, depression, and other psychological conditions, as well as suggestions from therapist Sarah Levy, LGSW on how you can treat them.
+Our physical and psychological health are connected—so much so that issues with our mental health can manifest as bodily pain.
+Below are a few common physical symptoms of anxiety, depression, and other psychological conditions, as well as suggestions from therapist Sarah Levy, LICSW on how you can treat them.

 Fatigue, muscle twitches, acne, and weight changes are just a handful of the physical symptoms that have been associated with ailing mental health.

 Is your head aching more than usual?
 The combined data from 19 WHO World Mental Health Surveys suggests that “a broad range of mental disorders increased the likelihood of developing severe and frequent headaches by 40 percent.”
 This includes not only mood and anxiety disorders, but also impulse control disorders.
 (For more information on impulse control disorders, check out this article).

 What about your upset stomach?
 Scientists are developing increasing knowledge on the “gut-brain connection,” which explains why gastrointestinal issues are such common symptoms of stress.
 Researchers at Harvard Medical School explain the gut-brain interaction as such:

 “A troubled intestine can send signals to the brain, just as a troubled brain can send signals to the gut.
 Therefore, a person’s stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression.”